 Can you guess one of the dirtiest places in your commercial kitchen?
 It’s your meat slicer.
 These workhorses are essential everywhere from small cafes to busy delis.
 However, they are known to carry dangerous bacteria that cause foodborne illness.
-It’s crucial to clean your meat slicer on a regular schedule in order to prevent the growth of harmful bacteria.
-We’ve laid out an easy-to-follow guide on how to clean a commercial meat slicer and even gave some tips for making the process painless.
+Before cleaning and sanitizing a meat slicer, it’s crucial to first understand how to properly prevent the growth of harmful bacteria in the most effective way possible.
+So, we’ve laid out an easy-to-follow guide on how to clean a commercial meat slicer and even gave some tips for making the process painless.

 Why Do I Need to Clean My Meat Slicer?

-It may feel like an unnecessary chore, but cleaning your meat slicer is an essential part of food safety.
-Once you get a routine established of cleaning your slicer, it will be second nature to you and your staff to keep it sanitized.
+It may feel like an unnecessary chore, but before cleaning and sanitizing a meat slicer, there are thoughts to consider.
+First, remember that cleaning is an essential part of food safety.
+So, once you get a routine established of cleaning your slicer, it will be second nature to you and your staff to keep it sanitized.
 Not only is a clean slicer going to run more efficiently, but it will also help you prevent foodborne illness as well as pass health inspections.

 Recent outbreaks of foodborne illness in various chain restaurants across America have shown the importance of keeping equipment sanitary in a foodservice kitchen.
 According to an article on deli slicers by the FDA; “Recent outbreaks of foodborne illness have been associated with the build-up of food soils and disease-causing microorganisms on areas of deli slicers that are difficult to clean and sanitize.”
-While meat slicers involve a lot of steps to clean and can be challenging to take apart, it’s crucial that your slicer is sanitized regularly in order to prevent foodborne illness.
+While meat slicers involve a lot of steps to clean and can be challenging to take apart, before cleaning and sanitizing a meat slicer, it’s crucial to remember to implement this practice into employee’s everyday work tasks tto prevent foodborne illness.

 Pass Health Inspections